 What Is a Health Savings Account (HSA)?

-HSAs are accounts designed to hold onto pre-tax income until you apply it towards qualifying health expenses.
-HSA deposits can be regular (a set payroll deduction) or you can add funds whenever you’d like.
+HSAs are accounts that hold pre-tax income until you apply it towards qualifying health expenses.
+HSA deposits can be a pre-set payroll deduction or you can add funds whenever you’d like.

-There is one qualification you must meet to open an HSA: you have to be enrolled in a high-deductible health plan.
-What qualifies as a high deductible is set by the IRS and can change every year.
+To open an HSA, you must be enrolled in a high-deductible health plan.
+The IRS determines what defines “high-deductible,” and those limits can change every year.
 As of January 1st, 2023, this means a plan with a deductible of at least $1,500 for an individual or $3,000 for a family.

 The IRS also sets the parameters for qualifying treatments and products, but they do so loosely.
-A wide scope of treatments is covered but it’s up to the HSA account administrator to interpret the guidelines.
-Always verify with them if something is covered before using your funds to avoid fees.
+A wide scope of treatments are eligible, but it’s up to the HSA account administrator to interpret the guidelines.
+Always check with them before using your funds to avoid fees.

 The big limit on HSAs is the yearly contribution.
 As of January 1st, 2023, you can contribute $3,850 if you are the only insured person on your plan and up to $7,750 if you insure your whole family.

-That might be more than you anticipate spending on healthcare in any given year, but HSA funds don’t expire, rolling over year after year.
+That might be more than you anticipate spending on healthcare, but HSA funds don’t expire, rolling over year after year.
 This lets you build your savings to prepare for the unexpected.
 And once your HSA reaches a certain amount, you can invest the money in mutual funds and other options as defined by your account’s policy.

 How To Get an HSA

 The most common way to get an HSA is through an employer.
 In many cases, when companies offer a high-deductible health plan, they also offer HSAs.
 You just enroll in both when signing or during the open enrollment period, which usually takes place in the fall.
-Expect your HR department to walk you through the process.
+A Human Resources representative will probably walk you through the process.

-You can also open an HSA on your own — whether self-employed or not.
+You can also open an HSA on your own.
 You just need to have a health plan with a deductible at or above the threshold set by the IRS.
 Banks, credit unions, brokers, and insurance companies can all offer HSAs.
 Contact the one of your choice to see what options are available.

 You can use your HSA funds to cover most treatments and even some products if they improve your oral or overall health.
-Preventative, basic, and major oral care can be paid for using HSA funds without paying a penalty.
+So you can pay for preventive, basic, and major oral care using HSA funds without incurring a penalty.
 This means your twice-yearly dental visit is a qualifying expense, as are fillings, root canals, and gum disease treatment.

-But HSA funds can’t be used for all dental and orthodontic care.
+But you can’t use an HSA for all dental and orthodontic care.
 General health products are excluded — think toothbrushes and non-prescription toothpaste.
 You also cannot use the funds for cosmetic treatments unless you are ready to pay the penalty.

 What Types of Treatment Can an HSA Cover?